GKxxQAQ/CS100-slides-revise/lecture22/lec22.md

 ## Algorithms: interfaces

-**Return values**: "Position" is represented by an iterator.
+**Return values**: "Position" is typically represented by an iterator.
 For example:

 ```cpp
 std::vector<int> v = someValues();